Ghost0396/iot/lectures.md

 1. Introduction
     - Definition, history and relevance
     - How to install and set it up

 2. Syntax and Semantics
     - Values and data types
     - Operators and Operands
-    - Function calls (Built-in)
-    - Data types
     - Type conversion functions
-    - Variables
+    - String methods

-    - Statements and expressions
+3. Data Structures: Lists

 ## INTERNET